criblio/appscope/website/src/pages/docs/how-works.md

 ---

 ## How AppScope Works: Components
----

-AppScope is a single binary download that consists of three components:
+AppScope is a single binary download with three components: a command-line interface (CLI), a loader, and a library.

+There are two ways to "scope" an application:

+1. Attach AppScope to a running process.
+1. Configure the AppScope library to be loaded when the process starts.

 ### The Command Line Interface (CLI)